Commercial Lending School

 FRIDAY (8:30 am – 2:00 pm)

 Students are responsible for their own hotel accommodations.
-Please call the hotel at 303-262-7117 for room reservations, or CLICK HERE to book online.
+Please call the hotel at 860-627-5311 for the discounted rate of $149 per night, or CLICK HERE to book online.
+This rate is good until the room block sells out or April 16, 2018, whichever comes first.

 Students are responsible for their own hotel accommodations.
-Please call the hotel at 609-619-0038 for discounted room reservations.
+Please call the hotel at 888-627-7066 for the discounted rate of $136 per night.
+This rate is good until the room block sells out or June 4, 2018, whichever comes first.

 Click Here for Intended Audience